uQr/cordova-docs/DPS_test/articles/getting-started/configure-vs-tools-apache-cordova.md

 * If you see unexpected errors when trying to build the Blank App template, see [Re-install vs-tac](#vstac).

-    **Caution**
+    >**Caution:**
   If you are migrating a project from an earlier version of Visual Studio, see this [migration information](https://github.com/Microsoft/cordova-docs/blob/master/known-issues/known-issues-vs2015.md#known-issues—visual-studio-2015) (github).

 * For other issues not listed here, see the [Known Issues](http://go.microsoft.com/fwlink/p/?linkid=398782).
 ##Install dependencies manually